justynroberts/samplepuppetmodule/README.md

   application: Myapp
 `` ``

-Then start an agent puppet, with the possibility of using the _instana_agent_ tag:
+Then start an puppet agent, with the possibility of using the _instana_agent_ tag:
 `` bash
 sudo puppet agent -t --tags instana_agent
 ``